Quicklist: Types of Milk

 What is half and half milk?

 There are 16 cups of milk in one gallon.
-This is a standard measurement that is true not only for milk.

 What is raw milk?

 Raw milk is unpasteurized milk that has not been heated to kill harmful bacteria.
 There is a lot of discussion about the safety of raw milk and whether it should be served on a regular basis.
 Raw milk is less expensive to produce because it does not require any special treatments or packaging methods.
 In general, you won’t be able to find raw milk in the dairy aisle of your grocery store.

 If you do want to purchase raw milk, it’s best to go to a supplier or a warehouse that sells raw animal products.
 Remember, this is the reason milk is served chilled; at room temperature, bacteria multiplies and becomes hazardous to humans.

 What is the pH of milk?